corda/corda-docs-portal/content/en/platform/corda/4.15/enterprise/node/cross-provider-key-rotation/cross-provider-key-rotation.md

 Nodes running Corda 4.15 interoperate with earlier Corda versions in exactly the same way as Corda 4.14 did.
 The API changes that support key rotation do not affect interoperability.
 This includes interoperability between Corda Open Source and Corda Enterprise.

-A Corda Open Source node cannot initiate a cross-provider key rotation, but a Corda Open Source node running 4.15 or later can verify transactions that contain key rotation proofs.
+A Corda Open Source node cannot initiate a cross-provider key rotation.
+If it runs Corda 4.15 or later, it can still verify transactions that contain key rotation proofs.
 A Corda Enterprise node can therefore adopt cross-provider key rotation without breaking compatibility with Corda Open Source nodes on the network.

 ### Limitations